March Madness brackets, a mathematician's formula for the best outcome

 According to Chartier, around four years ago, a high school student was able to utilize methods and variables with statistics she came up with, to land in 500th place out of 15 million brackets on ESPN.

-Chartier says you can also look at the 1 in 9 quintillion chance of coming in with a perfect bracket in another way.
+Chartier said you can also look at the 1 in 9 quintillion chance of coming in with a perfect bracket in another way.

 Think of a stack of dollar bills, and how many that would take to reach the dwarf planet, Pluto.
 But, make that 120 of those stacks, he said.

 If only one of those dollar bills is assigned, your job now is to pick that dollar bill.
-Those "are your odds," he says.
+Those "are your odds," he said.

 "So your bracket isn't really busted when it isn't perfect.
 It's busted when you can no longer be better than other people," he said.